lambsUSP/FREP1/README.md

 1. Scripts for simulating multi-generational non-overlapping dynamics of the FREP1 gene variant in mosquito populations under laboratory conditions.

-2. Parameter estimation using Baesyan methods and experimental data.
+2. Parameter estimation using Bayesian methods and experimental data.

 3. Tools for visualizing simulation results.